0Itsuki0/SwiftUI_iCloudDemo/README.md

 - In the General pane, select the target interested, update the Bundle Identifier field with a new identifier.
 - select the applicable team from the Team drop-down menu
 - Make sure the iCloud capability is present and the CloudKit option is in a selected state.
-- Select an existing iCloud container or create a new one.
+- For content collaboration or swift data syncing, select an existing iCloud container or create a new one.